phpbb/documentation/development/extensions/tutorial_notifications.rst

 get_url
 -------
-This should return the url the user is sent to when clicking on the notification.
+This should return the URL the user is sent to when clicking on the notification.
-This function is required in your notification type, even if there is no url to send the user to (in which case it should return an empty string).
-In such a case, return an empty string: ``return '';``.
+This function is required in your notification type, even if there is no URL to send the user to, in which case it should return an empty string: ``return '';``.

-There are - usually - two ways to create the required url.
+There are usually two ways to create the required URL.
 Either through ``append_sid()`` or using the *Controller helper object*.
 The first one is commonly used when sending a user to a page within the phpBB core, such as viewforum, viewtopic or the ucp.
 The second one is commonly used when sending a user to a page within an extension, which often use routes.

 .. code-block:: php
-   :caption: Returning a url with the ``append_sid`` option
+   :caption: Returning a URL with the ``append_sid`` option

    /**
-    * Get the url to this item.
+    * Get the URL to this item.
     *
-    * @return string  The notification's url
+    * @return string  The notification's URL
     */
    public function get_url()
    {